Sarah Bernhardt: Théâtre Sarah Bernhardt (1899–1900)

 In 1900, Bernhardt presented L'Aiglon, a new play by Rostand.
-She played the Duc de Reichstadt, the son of Napoleon Bonaparte, imprisoned by his unloving mother and family until his melancholy death in the Schönbrunn Palace in Vienna.
+She played the Duc de Reichstadt, son of Napoleon, imprisoned by his unloving mother and family until his melancholy death in the Schönbrunn Palace in Vienna.
 L'Aiglon was a verse drama, six acts long.
 The 56-year-old actress studied the walk and posture of young cavalry officers and had her hair cut short to impersonate the young Duke.
 The Duke's stage mother, Marie-Louise of Austria, was played by Maria Legault, an actress 14 years younger than Bernhardt.
 The play ended with a memorable death scene; according to one critic, she died "as dying angels would die if they were allowed to."
 The play was extremely successful; it was especially popular with visitors to the 1900 Paris International Exposition, and ran for nearly a year, with standing-room places selling for as much as 600 gold francs.
 The play inspired the creation of Bernhardt souvenirs, including statuettes, medallions, fans, perfumes, postcards of her in the role, uniforms and cardboard swords for children, and pastries and cakes; the famed chef Escoffier added Peach Aiglon with Chantilly cream to his repertoire of desserts.

 Bernhardt continued to employ Mucha to design her posters and expanded his work to include theatrical sets, programs, costumes, and jewellery props.
 His posters became icons of the Art Nouveau style.
 To earn more money, Bernhardt set aside a certain number of printed posters of each play to sell to collectors.